 3. Look, we all know in the work at home world there are more shady people than there are honest.
 But contrary to popular belief, having a few complaints in a BBB report doesn’t equate to a guilty verdict.
 Any company that has been around for a long time will have some complaints.
 Do a BBB search on some major companies such as PEPSI, DELL, Microsoft, etc and I guarantee you’ll find dirt on all of them.
 Sometimes people whine for the sake of whining.
 If you just gauge a company’s legitimacy on a BBB report you’re not getting the complete story, especially when you consider the other things I mentioned above.

 So if I were you I would take the BBB ratings with a huge grain of salt!

 Cross Reference Your Sources

-As alluded above, it's a good idea to search outside the BBB as well to get a full picture.
-Personally when it comes to research, I don't look to ONE source for my information.
-It's like putting all your eggs in one basket and we all know how that can work out.
+In my humble opinion its a better idea to search outside the BBB as well to get a full picture.
+Personally when it comes to research, I don’t look to ONE source for my information.
+It’s like putting all your eggs in one basket and we all know how that can work out.
 So with that in mind, I like reading what others have said about a company by doing a simple Google search with the name of the company + the keyword scam.

 For example: WorkAtHomeNoScams.com + Scams.